A major publication

 Several of the Shaker spirituals which Mr. Hall has researched have become quite popular:

-"Welcome, Welcome Precious Gospel Kindred" - a greeting song by Sister Rosetta Cummings sung frequently at Friends of the Shakers Annual Meetings at Sabbathday Lake, Maine, and at Shaker Seminars and other events held at various locations.
+--"Welcome, Welcome Precious Gospel Kindred" - a greeting song by Eldress Rosetta Cummings sung frequently at Friends of the Shakers Annual Meetings at Sabbathday Lake, Maine, and at Shaker Seminars and other events held at various locations.
+The song has been edited and arranged by Mr. Hall and performed on several CDs: "Gentle Words" and "Celestial Praises."

-"A Prayer for the Captive" - a pacifist hymn received in a dream by Sister Cecilia DeVere and reportedly sung on the day of President Abraham Lincoln's funeral in 1865.
-For more about this hymn -- CLICK HERE
+--"A Prayer for the Captive" (f.l.: Dark is the cloud that rest over the nation)- a pacifist hymn received in a dream by Sister Cecilia DeVere in 1862 and reportedly sung at all Shaker communities on the ocassion of President Abraham Lincoln's funeral in 1865.
+For about this hymn -- click here

-"Simple Gifts" (aka: "Tis the gift to be simple") - the best known Shaker song by Elder Joseph Brackett at Alfred, Maine in 1848 and made popular from Aaron Copland's arrangement in his ballet score, Appalachian Spring, in 1944.
+--"Simple Gifts" (f.l.: 'Tis the gift to be simple) - the best known Shaker song, composed by Elder Joseph Brackett Jr. at Alfred, Maine in 1848 and made popular by Aaron Copland's arrangement in his ballet score, Appalachian Spring, in 1944.
 An excerpt from Mr. Hall's interview with Aaron Copland is on the "Gentle Words" music album listed below.

-Contents of the DVD with files in Microsoft Word and mp3 audio:
+Contents of the "Give Good Gifts" DVD with files in Microsoft Word and mp3 audio:

 - Image gallery - pictures including 20th century Shakers at Canterbury, New Hampshire and Sabbathday Lake, Maine; Shaker music manuscripts and edited music, and music collections.